 Travelling through tranquil valleys, rugged fells, boundless streams, ancient woodlands and timeworn buildings we hear the whispers of secrets and tales yet to be discovered.
 It compels us to capture the spirit of this remarkable place.

 This is Bowerdale; our unique view of the North.

-Bowerdale is the home of the art and creative works of Paul and Becks Howell
+Bowerdale is the home of the art and creative work of Paul Howell

-Paul is a landscape and nature photographer living in North Yorkshire, on the edge of the Yorkshire Dales.
-His work is inspired by the being, the observing, the appreciation of nature, beauty, entropy and humanity’s place and relationship within it – be it truth or fiction.
+I’m a landscape photographer living in North Yorkshire, on the edge of the Yorkshire Dales.
+My work is inspired by the being, the observing, the appreciation of nature, beauty, entropy and humanity’s place and relationship within it – be it truth or fiction.

-Influenced by cinema, classic landscape painting and abstract concepts of form, flow and colour Paul uses tones, layering and atmospherics to create works that have a quality of almost being from the imagination or memory.
+Influenced by cinema, classic landscape painting and abstract concepts of form, flow and colour I use tones, layering and atmospherics to create works that have a quality of almost being from the imagination or memory.

-Part of the beauty of the Yorkshire Dales, North York Moors, Nidderdale and Lake District, areas where many of Paul’s works are created, is the presence of people within the landscape and the evidence of their role in shaping it.
-A theme he often uses not to overwhelm his landscape’s but as a detail to provide a subtle narrative within the work.
+Part of the beauty of the Yorkshire Dales, North York Moors and Lake District, areas where many of my works are created, is the presence of people within the landscape and the evidence of their role in shaping it.
+A theme I often use not to overwhelm the landscapes but as a detail to provide a subtle narrative within the work.

-Preferring to use the still image Paul likes to allows the viewer the freedom of interpretation of the narrative in the scene even in those that are created with a specific story in mind.
+Preferring to use the still image I like to allow the viewer the freedom of interpretation of the narrative in the scene even in those works that are created with a specific story in mind.

 Early in 2016 I created paulhowellphotography.co.uk a website designed to showcase my landscape and abstract photography.
 While building the site I became aware that there were already a few Paul Howell’s around the world and several of them also happened to be photographers.
 So as to avoid any confusion I decided it might be wise to rename my site and came up with Bowerdale